Skip to main content

 • Settings

-Under Settings select Credentials Store that was created in the previous step in Web Credentials step.
+Under Settings, select the Credentials Store created in the previous Web Credentials step.

 https://<Identity Domain URL>.identity.oraclecloud.com/.well-known/openid-configuration